top of page

 “No men on earth surpassed the Germanics in arms or in loyalty!”

 Next, they descended to the seats and boldly sat down among the senators.
 The public in the theatre loved it, which they regarded as “impulsiveness of an uncivilized, primitive people and honourable rivalry.”
-You better be proud of it...
+You better consider it a compliment and be proud of it...

 Theatre of Pompeius in Rome

-After all the sightseeing and excitement in the city, Verritus and Malorix learned that Nero would not permit them to settle on the land along the limes.
-A bummer they did not see coming.
+After all the sightseeing, excitement and pampering, Verritus and Malorix learned that Nero would not permit them to settle on the land along the limes.
+A bummer the two Einsteins did not see coming.
 To make up with, both men were given the Roman franchise, which they apparently accepted, and returned empty-handed to their people.
 The young Frisians back home did not accept the outcome and continued to live on the land.
 Now Governor Avitus decided it was time for the iron fist and had the Frisians driven out by auxiliary forces.
 Back into the woods and swamps where they came from.
 Those who still resisted were taken captive or killed.
 So, everything but all’s well that ends well.

-By the way, Netherlands' chroniclers in the seventeenth century turned steadfast Boiocalus into a Frisian duke: Titus Boiocalus, the third duke of Frisia, who ruled over Frisia from AD 187 until AD 240.
+By the way, Netherlands' chroniclers in the seventeenth century steadfastly turned Boiocalus into a Frisian duke: Titus Boiocalus, the third duke of Frisia, who allegedly ruled over Frisia from AD 187 until AD 240.
 He succeeded his half-brother Adelboldus (Jacobs 2020).
+All utter nonsense, of course.

-mural of Verritus and Malorix in the Statenzaal at the province Friesland
+mural of Verritus and Malorix in the Statenzaal at the province of Friesland

 2. Who were Verritus and Malorix?